Tips on Making YouTube Videos and Understanding How Rankings Work

 I use a Macbook to edit and publish my videos.
 My software of choice is Final Cut Express.

 It's a bit pricey compared to many other solutions, but it's very powerful.
 If you want to learn more about my video creation process, read this article.

 Make sure people can actually SEE you.
 What are you hiding anyway? ;-) Three point lighting is best.

 2. Don't memorize a script...

-Unless you're good at delivering it where it doesn't sound like you're talking from memory.
+Avoid this unless you're good at delivering where it doesn't sound like you're talking from memory.
 I've found if you just talk off the top of your head, it comes across much more conversational and natural.

-Your video should be as long as it needs to be, and get to the point.
+Do your best to get to the point.
 If you start rambling for 10 minutes about nothing, you could lose your audience before the video is finished.
-If your video seems long, think of ways you can summarize your points, or split it up into multiple parts.

 4. Check your backdrop.